ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 event (input or output data), or they can be "proofshots" (extracted state information, either in general or in a specific form such as a context snapshot etc.).

-Instance-related messages are controlled by a *model*, which normally is the interaction model of the device (class-level information).
+Instance-related messages are controlled by a *model* (class-level information), which normally is the interaction model of the device.
 That interaction model may provide a model of the interaction during which the instance-related message is interchanged (at least conceptually), or it may be a "built-in" interaction (such as a proofshot, a context snapshot, ...) that is